swannodette/swannodette.github.com/_posts/2013-06-10-porting-notchs-minecraft-demo-to-clojurescript.md

 is not large enough to matter.

-One thing that I absolutely loved about ClojureScript is how many warings you get from the compiler - getting file and line information for typos and bad arities for functions calls save a lot of time I often lose when doing JavaScript.
+One thing that I absolutely loved about ClojureScript is how many warinngs you get from the compiler - getting file and line information for typos and bad arities for functions calls save a lot of time I often lose when doing JavaScript.